thisismyrobot/ratty/dns txt/README.md

     pipenv install
     pipenv run python server.py

-Each time "rat-chrome.bat" runs on the target, it will get the last command queued up in the server and run it, returning the result.
+Each time "rat-dns.bat" runs on the target, it will get the last command queued up in the server and run it, returning the result to the server.